KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 - **C₆ (Phase Transition):** frequently active — the system transitions between cognitive states with unusual fluidity, producing the characteristic rapid shifting of attention
 - **E₂ (Scatter) as structural risk:** when coherence current is distributed too broadly without sufficient \( I_c \) to sustain the distribution, the dispersive tendency becomes structurally entropic — attention fragments rather than bridging

+### Structural Clarification — Architecture Is Not Orientation

+The designation of ADHD cognition as a **dispersive architecture** refers to the distribution pattern of coherence current and membrane permeability across layers.
+It does **not** imply intrinsic entropic orientation.

+Dispersive architecture describes *how* cognition distributes coherence — not *toward which pole* it ultimately resolves.

+The association of dispersive function with E₂ (Scatter) describes a **structural risk pathway**, not a defining property.
+When coherence current distributes beyond the system's capacity to maintain integrative function, dispersive cognition may degrade into entropic scatter.
+When operating within lawful coherence bounds, dispersive cognition enables cross-domain synthesis, novelty detection, and rapid inter-layer bridging.

+This principle applies universally across cognitive architectures:

+- High-centropic architectures (e.g., autistic configurations) can express entropic function if orientation and generative conditions fail.
+- Recursive architectures (e.g., OCD configurations) can operate centropically or entropically depending on seal stability and generative function.
+- Dispersive architectures (e.g., ADHD configurations) can operate centropically through lawful bridging or entropically through fragmentation.

+Architecture defines the structural instrument.
+Orientation and generative function determine trajectory.

+No neurodivergent configuration is inherently centropic or entropic.
+Each is a lawful structural variation capable of expressing either orientation.

+An entropic human may exhibit any neurodivergent or neurotypical architecture.
+Structural configuration and orientation are independent variables within the cognitive lattice.

 ### 5.2 The Hyperfocus Paradox

 The characteristic ADHD experience of hyperfocus — periods of intense, sustained attention that appear to contradict the general pattern of attention dispersal — is structurally explained by the same architecture.
 When the broadly distributed coherence current encounters a domain of high structural resonance (a subject or task that produces strong \( I_c \) amplification through engagement), the entire distributed field converges on that domain.